 One of the main expenses of the funeral comes at this point.
 Many special funeral accoutrements are needed.
 They may sometimes be borrowed from a community benevolent association, in the case of poor people.
-Musicians must be hired, numerous attendants are necessary and a huge ten-foot high hearse painted with many dragons and other figures is used.
+Musicians must be hired, numerous attendants are necessary and a huge ten-foot high hearse painted with many dragons and other figures are used.
 A family will occasionally hire extra mourners to walk in the procession to indicate that the deceased was well thought of.
 Huge displays of expensive food including whole pigs and gelatine fruits, etc. are placed on tables and carried by bearers.

 Buddhist monks, sometimes carried in a hammock, lead the procession.
 He is usually followed by a group of old ladies carrying long pieces of cloth above their heads.
-Banner carriers move alongside of them reciting prayers and holding up their banners written about the deceased, for all to read.
-Next comes the altar, also borne by carriers.
+Banner carriers move alongside them reciting prayers and holding up their banners written about the deceased, for all to read.
+Next, comes the altar, also borne by carriers.
 On it will be placed a picture of the deceased, two peanut oil lamps, candlesticks, incense burners, and flowers.

-Bringing the dead person to burry
+Bringing the dead person to bury

 Following that is the hearse which is pulled by four to eight persons.
 In olden days, the coffin was often covered by expensive votive papers in the form of a house.
 Some of the hearses are motorized in the cities.